By: David Enriquez

 In the current crisis, many schools are choosing to ride out the uncertainty caused by COVID-19 by halting capital spending altogether and/or sending students to nearby hotels to promote single-room occupancy on a temporary basis.
 Although we expect the student residence hall to remain viable after this crisis, designers should be mindful of the societal shifts caused by the pandemic.
 Student housing and amenities may look very different when life on college campuses resumes as normal.
 Ever-evolving student priorities and unpredictable circumstances that could call for more or less bed capacity from year-to-year make flexibility paramount.
 Emerging generational shifts in the design of student housing design may already be part of the solution.

-David Enriquez, RA, LEED AP BD+C is an architect and senior designer at SGA.
+David Enriquez, RA, LEED AP BD+C is a Director, Architecture at SGA.
 He brings 20 years of experience in several different markets including high-rise residential, commercial and higher-education commissions including the first two Passive House student residence halls in Massachusetts.